Everest Base Camp Trek by Road

 Day 04: Drive from Salleri to Tham Danda and trek to Paiya

-This place is a gift of nature, around dense and green forests that fascinate nature lovers.
-Upon reaching Tham Danda, you will start your trek towards Paiya, which will take around 5 to 6 hours.
-The walk from Tham Danda to Paiya will allow you to observe the local life of villagers.
-Moreover, you can also visit small temples and monasteries.
-Paiya is the first checkpost for trekkers.
+This place is a gift of nature, with dense, green forests that fascinate nature lovers.
+Upon reaching Tham Danda, you will start your trek towards Paiya, which will take 5 to 6 hours.

 Multiple